shannonpearson/express-react-starter/README.md

 # MERN Starter

-Basic configuration for a webapp using a MERN stack with mongoose, nodemon and webpack hot reloading, and Jest for testing.
+Basic configuration for a webapp using a MERN stack with mongoose, nodemon and parcel, and Jest for testing.

 ## Installation